iff-gsc/Passive-FTC-Quadrotor/README.md

 By default the quadrotor will be initialized in hover and start to fly a square after 5 seconds.
 The front right motor fails after 6 seconds.

-After some time the figures of Ref.
-[1] will appear.

-If you want to visualize the quadrotor, start FlightGear by executing `runfg_IRIS.sh` (Linux) or `runfg_IRIS.bat` which are located in _<passive-ftc-quadrotor>/modules/ladac-examples-data/FlightGear/_.

-To do: ArduPilot implementation

 ## How to use?